 R&D process measures:

 A well-defined, patient-centric digital strategy will likely help companies build trust and gain insights and loyalty.
-Some of the companies we spoke with are thinking about the role they will play in this transformation, recognising that traditional strategies of reaching the patient through the physician will likely not be as effective in the coming years.
+Some of the companies we spoke with are thinking about the role they will play in this transformation, recognizing that traditional strategies of reaching the patient through the physician will likely not be as effective in the coming years.
 Companies that are not actively preparing to take on a new role as a partner run the risk of not engaging patients and possibly losing relevance in the evolving ecosystem.

-Interviewees who were knowledgeable about digital transformation in their organisations told us that before deploying digital tools, organisations should articulate what they want to accomplish with them.
+Interviewees who were knowledgeable about digital transformation in their organizations told us that before deploying digital tools, organizations should articulate what they want to accomplish with them.
 Many told us about teams that got excited about having a digital strategy for a problem that did not necessarily demand a digital solution.
 They stressed the importance of having a clear objective to align the right tools with the right business functions and keeping patient preference and ease of use in mind.
 The right digital strategies have the potential to result in faster recruiting and better retention for clinical trials, as well as better collection of real-world data that matters to patients.
 They could also improve treatments and outcomes, and can help in identifying unmet needs.
-Some of these needs could include those related to the drivers of health that are outside the traditional healthcare system.
+Some of these needs could include those related to the drivers of health that are outside the traditional health care system.

-Some of our interviewees noted that patients are interested in adopting digital technologies and becoming owners of their health and wellbeing.
-Deloitte’s 2018 Survey of US Health Care Consumers shows 60 per cent of surveyed consumers say they are willing to share personal health data (generated from wearable devices) with their doctor to improve their health.
-The use of tools for measuring fitness and health improvement goals jumped from 17 per cent in the overall population from 2013 to 42 per cent in 2018, according to our survey results.
-11 Wearables, sensors, other connected devices, and mobile apps are driving a new level of connectivity between patients and physicians, possibly enabling earlier intervention or even prevention in some cases.
+Some of our interviewees noted that patients are interested in adopting digital technologies and becoming owners of their health and well-being.
+Deloitte’s 2018 Survey of US Health Care Consumers shows 60 percent of surveyed consumers say they are willing to share personal health data (generated from wearable devices) with their doctor to improve their health.
+The use of tools for measuring fitness and health improvement goals jumped from 17 percent in the overall population from 2013 to 42 percent in 2018, according to our survey results.11 Wearables, sensors, other connected devices, and mobile apps are driving a new level of connectivity between patients and physicians, possibly enabling earlier intervention or even prevention in some cases.

-Although there is much excitement about a world where patients are empowered by data and digital tools, the healthcare ecosystem of today is not set up that way.
-A patient armed with data and tools is still unlikely to be truly empowered if the underlying workflows and systems the healthcare ecosystem has traditionally relied on don’t change.
+Although there is much excitement about a world where patients are empowered by data and digital tools, the health care ecosystem of today is not set up that way.
+A patient armed with data and tools is still unlikely to be truly empowered if the underlying workflows and systems the health care ecosystem has traditionally relied on don’t change.
 Based on our interviews with industry patient engagement leaders, we’ve identified potential success factors for a patient-centric digital strategy:

 Patient advocacy groups vary greatly in their mission, goals, and overall structure.
-The ones we spoke with all focussed on strategies to address their conditions by directing and funding research, raising awareness for the disease or condition, and helping patients understand treatment and care options.
+The ones we spoke with all focused on strategies to address their conditions by directing and funding research, raising awareness for the disease or condition, and helping patients understand treatment and care options.
 Many helped raise funds to support patient services, and some have influenced moving the research agenda forward and driving data strategies.
 These groups pilot innovative methods to advance research paradigms.
-As discussed in Deloitte’s 2018 research on master protocols—adaptive, collaborative clinical studies that enable simultaneous evaluation of more than one drug for individuals with specific diseases—are largely driven by charitable patient advocacy groups, along with the National Institutes of Health (NIH) and academic institutions.
-14
+As discussed in Deloitte’s 2018 research on master protocols—adaptive, collaborative clinical studies that enable simultaneous evaluation of more than one drug for individuals with specific diseases—are largely driven by nonprofit patient advocacy groups, along with the National Institutes of Health (NIH) and academic institutions.14

 Some representatives from the advocacy groups we spoke with were eager to reach out to people in the industry outside of the external affairs or patient advocacy realms.
 They pointed out that many patient groups are driving and accelerating research and that they want to more meaningfully interact with leadership in R&D and other areas of the industry, who can advance the integration of the patient perspective and implement that perspective in the clinical process.
 Some advocacy groups told us that learning to understand and align with the industry’s business model has helped them succeed.
 The limitations of clinical trials and availability of finite resources present a strong case for collaborations of this nature.

 We heard about and researched many examples of powerful precompetitive initiatives among pharma companies.
 Some of these initiatives enable a more streamlined approach to gaining insights from the data.
-The Michael J. Fox Foundation brought together four large pharmaceutical companies in a consortium to provide critical safety data of LRRK2 inhibitors for Parkinson's disease, which has enabled continued development of this drug class.
-17 The companies participating in this LRRK2 Safety Initiative shared tool compounds to address and understand the safety profile of LRRK2 kinase inhibitors.
+The Michael J. Fox Foundation brought together four large pharmaceutical companies in a consortium to provide critical safety data of LRRK2 inhibitors for Parkinson's disease, which has enabled continued development of this drug class.17 The companies participating in this LRRK2 Safety Initiative shared tool compounds to address and understand the safety profile of LRRK2 kinase inhibitors.
 This is an example of how some companies are sharing data to improve collective understanding, and ultimately get treatments to patients faster.

 New entrants with consumer-friendly solutions have disrupted almost every industry.
-While, of course, not every technology-focussed company can easily or readily develop a safe, effective drug or medical device, several disruptors in health care have made some of the biopharma executives sit up and take notice (see sidebar, “Taking a page out of the consumer-centric industry book”).
+While, of course, not every technology-focused company can easily or readily develop a safe, effective drug or medical device, several disruptors in health care have made some of the biopharma executives sit up and take notice (see sidebar, “Taking a page out of the consumer-centric industry book”).

-Many of the executives from the biopharma companies we spoke with recognised that they had a lot to learn from other industries, including the consumer-centric technology and retail companies that most people likely use on a daily or weekly basis.
+Many of the executives from the biopharma companies we spoke with recognized that they had a lot to learn from other industries, including the consumer-centric technology and retail companies that most people likely use on a daily or weekly basis.
 These companies have figured out a way to make the consumer experience seamless.
-A few were actively seeking advice from these companies or having their employees going through their training.
+A few were actively seeking advice from these companies or having their employees going through their trainings.
 Some digitally maturing biopharma companies have recruited chief digital officers (CDOs) from the retail and fashion industries, expecting that they will provide fresh perspectives to typically conservative and risk-averse companies.
 One CDO leveraged his fashion industry experience to change the approach to patient engagement.
-He structured his team like a magazine outlet, hiring editors, librarians, and copywriters to run a digital campaign.
-19
+He structured his team like a magazine outlet, hiring editors, librarians, and copywriters to run a digital campaign.19

 Kathy Giusti, patient advocate and cochair of the Kraft Precision Medicine Initiative, a partnership between the Robert and Myra Kraft Foundation, Harvard Business School, and the Broad Institute of MIT and Harvard, is a pioneer in the precision medicine movement.
-She frequently discusses the need for the life sciences industry to learn from industries and organisations that have mastered the consumer experience.20
+She frequently discusses the need for the life sciences industry to learn from industries and organizations that have mastered the consumer experience.20

-Early on in the initiative, Giusti and her team realised the need to reach more patients and encourage them to share their data.
-She has looked to organisations outside of pharma that have been successful at the direct-to-consumer business model.
+Early on in the initiative, Giusti and her team realized the need to reach more patients and encourage them to share their data.
+She has looked to organizations outside of pharma that have been successful at the direct-to-consumer business model.
 Business techniques her team has employed include developing an emotive brand to draw people in, using more social media, employing jargon-free language, and simplifying everything from the registration process to the questions patients get asked to create a better end-to-end consumer experience.
 The result is the team has a larger, deeper pool of data to draw on and drive progress in new therapies.21

 Deloitte’s future of health vision looks ahead to the year 2040, and what will emerge in the next 20 years that will dramatically reshape the life sciences and health care industry.
 Greater data connectivity; interoperable and open, secure platforms; and increasing consumer engagement are key elements that are expected to shape the future of health.22 By 2040, the consumer—rather than health plans or providers—will determine when, where, and with whom he or she engages for care or to sustain well-being.
 Over the next 20 years, all health information will likely become accessible and—with appropriate permissions—broadly shared by the consumers who own it.

 Life sciences companies should consider how to earn the trust of these empowered consumers.
-Taking the time to understand the perspective across the patient journey is central to supporting healthy behaviours, achieving better health outcomes, and improving the patient experience.
+Taking the time to understand the perspective across the patient journey is central to supporting healthy behaviors, achieving better health outcomes, and improving the patient experience.
 The industry executives we spoke with were aware that misaligned incentives, resistance to evolve, and increasing costs continue to bog down the US health care system.
 To achieve patient satisfaction and strong health outcomes, players in the health care ecosystem should prepare for disruption and innovation.
-If life sciences organisations can apply the strategies we found in our research to bring patient centricity to the forefront, there will likely be greater opportunity to improve health, build trust, and improve connectivity with patients.
+If life sciences organizations can apply the strategies we found in our research to bring patient centricity to the forefront, there will likely be greater opportunity to improve health, build trust, and improve connectivity with patients.

-The source for fresh perspectives in health care: The Deloitte Center for Health Solutions (DCHS), part of Deloitte LLP's Life Sciences and Health Care practise, looks deeper at the biggest industry issues and provides new thinking around complex challenges.
+The source for fresh perspectives in health care: The Deloitte Center for Health Solutions (DCHS), part of Deloitte LLP's Life Sciences and Health Care practice, looks deeper at the biggest industry issues and provides new thinking around complex challenges.
 Cutting-edge research and thought-provoking analysis give our clients the insights they need to see things differently and address the changing landscape.